+SCRANTON, PA CDBG

+Program Application

-SCRANTON, PA CDBG Program Application Must submit one (1) Original Due: Friday.
-August 4.
-2017 no later than 3:00 P.M.
-No late or incomplete applications will be accepted
+Must submit one (1) Original

+Due: Friday.
+August 3.
+2018 no later than 3:00 P.M.
-EXHIBIT A: Application Cover Sheet t

-For Office Use Only

-Date Received: Amount Requested:\$ Amount Recommended:\$

-Agency Name and Address: Name, title, and telephone # of contact ct person:

-Federal ID# DUNS #

-Type of Application: New Continuation

-Project Title:

-· · ·

-Location of Proposed Project:

-Brief Description of Project (wha it is to be funded):

-Project Funding Category of Proposal Submitted

-CDBG Funds Requested: \$ Public Facilities & Improvements Public Services

-Applicant Funds \$

-Other (Specify) \$ Housing

-Program Income \$

-TOTAL \$ IF THE AMOUNT OF CDBG GRANT FUNDS IS LESS THAN THE AMOUNT REQUESTED, WILL THE PROGRAM BE IMPLEMENTED?
-Yes No If Yes, where will additional funds come from?

-THIS PROJECT PROPOSAL HAS BEEN DULY AUTHORIZED BY THE GOVERNING BODY OF THE APPLICANT, AND THE APPLICANT WILL COMPLY WITH THE ATTACHED ASSURANCE IF ASSISTANCE IS AWARDED.

-Typed Name and Title of Authorized Representative:

-Telephone Number:

-Signature of Authorized Representative:

-Date Signed:
+No late or incomplete applications will be accepted EXHIBIT A: Application Cover Sheet For Office Use Only Date Received: Amount Requested:\$ Amount Recommended:\$ Agency Name and Address: Name, title, and telephone # of contact t person: Type of Application: □ I Federal ID# New ☐ Continuation DUNS# Type of Application.
+Continuation Project Title: Location of Proposed Project: Brief Description of Project (what is s to be funded): Project Funding Category of Proposal Submitted · ☐ Public Facilities & Improvements ☐ Public Services - ☐ Housing ☐ Economic Development Program Income \$ Acquisition TOTAL \$ IF THE AMOUNT OF CDBG GRANT FUNDS IS LESS THAN THE AMOUNT REQUESTED, WILL THE PROGRAM BE IMPLEMENTED?
+Yes No If Yes, where will additional fund COMING DODY OF THE ADDITIONAL THIS PROJECT PROPOSAL HAS BEEN DULY AUTHORIZED BY THE GOVERNING BODY OF THE APPLICANT, AND THE APPLICANT WILL COMPLY WITH THE ATTACHED ASSURANCE IF ASSISTANCE IS AWARDED.
+Typed Name and Title of Authorized Representative: Telephone Number: Signature of Authorized Representative: Date Signed: